Father Cecil Noronha

 Peace Bond/withdrawal of charges

 11 October 2019: All three charges withdrawn.
-Father Cecil Noronha has signed and is subject to a peace bond for one year ( At this time the conditions of the peace bond are unknown)
+Father Cecil Noronha has signed and is subject to a peace bond for one year.

 From OPP: Any person with information about these incidents should immediately contact the Ontario Provincial Police at 1-888-310-1122 or their nearest police authority.
 Should you wish to remain anonymous, you may call Crime Stoppers at 1-800-222-8477 (TIPS) or submit information online where you may be eligible to receive a cash reward of up to $2000.